U.N. urges Aleppo ceasefire to repair water system, stem outbreaks

 UNICEF and other aid agencies are bringing emergency drinking water by truck to an estimated 325,000 people in western Aleppo per day, he said.

-(additional reporting by Brenna Hughes Neghaiwi; Editing by Louise Ireland and Robin Pomeroy)
+(additional reporting by Brenna Hughes Neghaiwi; Editing by Louise Ireland and John Stonestreet)